Rangana Herath

-Herath Mudiyanselage Rangana Keerthi Bandara Herath (රංගන හේරත්; ரங்கன ஹெரத்; born 19 March 1978), known as Rangana Herath is a former Sri Lankan cricketer, who played all forms of cricket game and a former Test cricket captain for Sri Lanka.
-Considered one of the best spinners ever, Herath is the most successful left arm bowler in Test cricket history.
-Herath was a member of the Sri Lankan team that won the 2014 ICC World Twenty20.

-Herath is the first left-arm spinner to take 400 Test wickets.
-On 10 February 2018 during Bangladesh tour, Herath became the most successful left-arm bowler in Test cricket history by surpassing Wasim Akram.
+Herath Mudiyanselage Rangana Keerthi Bandara Herath (රංගන හේරත්; ரங்கன ஹெரத்; born 19 March 1978), known as Rangana Herath, is a former Sri Lankan cricketer who played all forms of cricket and captained his country.
+Herath, a slow left arm spin bowler, has taken most Test wickets by a southpaw and was a member of the Sri Lankan team that won the 2014 ICC World Twenty20.
+Herath was the first left-arm spinner to take 400 Test wickets.
+On 10 February 2018, during a Bangladesh tour, Herath became the leading left-handed Test wicket taker.
 He has the longest Test cricket career for Sri Lanka with a span of 19 years from 1999 to 2018.

-On 29 May 2016, Herath became the third Sri Lankan bowler to take 300 wickets in Test cricket history after Muttiah Muralitharan and Chaminda Vaas.
+On 29 May 2016, Herath became the third Sri Lankan bowler to take 300 wickets in Test cricket.
 On 8 November 2016, Herath became only the third bowler in history to take five-wicket hauls against all Test-playing nations.
 On 2 October 2017, he became the second Sri Lankan bowler to take 400 Test wickets.
 He is the oldest player to reach 350 as well as 400 Test wickets.

-On 23 October 2016, Herath was announced as captain for Sri Lanka tour to Zimbabwe.
+On 23 October 2016, Herath was announced as captain for Sri Lanka's tour of Zimbabwe.
 Angelo Mathews, the regular captain, was injured.
 With this he became the oldest Sri Lankan player to lead a Test team for the first time and from any country since Tom Graveney in 1968.

 On 22 October 2018, Herath announced his retirement from international cricket after the first Test at Galle against England.
 On 6 November 2018, he played in his final Test in Galle.
 In the first innings of the match, he became the third bowler to take 100 Test wickets at the same venue, when he dismissed the England captain Joe Root.
-After the match, Herath said that it was "the right time" to retire, finishing his career with 433 Test wickets, the most for a left-arm spin bowler.
+After the match, Herath said that it was "the right time" to retire, finishing his career with 433 Test wickets.

-He worked as spin bowling consultant with the Bangladesh cricket team.